By: Team Naggy Joel Since: Mar 2020 Licence: MIT

 Step 3.1: Now, if the user then executes the

-in the redo stack into the undo stack, and make the current state pointer point to the resultant top state in the undo stack again.
+redocommand, the application will simply push the top statem1in the redo stack into the undo stack, and make the current state pointer point to the resultant top state in the undo stack again.

 -